 This takes place every week, during which children in R - Yr.6 learn and practise a wide range of songs.
-The school has a subscription to Sing up and take part in annual Sing up events.

 Curriculum planning

 The curriculum plan is based on:

 - Developing a range of musical experiences which match children's developmental needs and particular individual needs - Promoting good listening skills and music 'talk' - Planning for sense of achievement and increased challenge in musical activities - Increasing confidence, sensitivity and creativity in the children's music-making - Providing opportunities for developing singing as individuals, groups, class or whole school - Providing opportunities for performance for different purposes and in front of different audiences - Developments in music education and new music opportunities as they arise. - Providing opportunities for children of all abilities to develop their skills and knowledge as they progress through the school - Setting and managing high expectations of children's behaviour and a positive attitude towards music